leadsoftlucas/ravendb-demo/README.md

 > Trust me, if you have a very complex data model with several entities and relations, you don't want to use counters in PostgreSQL, because you'll have to create a table for each counter and manage them manually.
 > In RavenDB, you just need to use the `Counters` API and you're done.
 You can increment or decrement counters without worrying about the underlying data structure.

-### 2. **Full text search & indexing**

-RavenDB provides built-in support for full-text search, allowing you to perform advanced searches on your data without the need for complex configurations or additional libraries.
-And differently from other databases that uses LIKE based search, your server won't go down slow if you full text search on a very large collection.

-You can chose several fields and combine how you want to interpretate the search terms, and apply where clauses to filter the results.
-The magic here are the auto-index amazing feature in RavenDB, that will create the indexes for you based on the queries you perform.
-This means you don't have to worry about creating and maintaining indexes manually, as RavenDB will handle it for you automatically.
-What is a nightmare on MongoDB...
-And the indexes are queried automatically when you search a collection, so you can focus on building your application without worrying about performance issues.
-On MongoDB, you have to create indexes manually and maintain them, and if you were quering a collection and needs to create an index, you'll have to change or code to search the index instead of the collection, what can induce mistakes and waste your developers trying to find out why is it still slow.

 ### 3. **Semantic search with Vector search and embeddings**